 Learning is not something you simply do in school and abandon once you enter the “real world.”
-To be successful in life AND in personal reinvention you will need to develop a growth mindset.
+To be successful in life AND in personal reinvention, you will need to develop a growth mindset.

 Reinvention is personal.
 It means many different things to many different people.

-The one thread all these things have in common is that you can always learn more about how to get ahead in all the different methods of reinvention.
+You can always learn more about how to get ahead in all the different methods of reinvention.

 You can learn new skills that give you a competitive advantage for your career.
 (This platform can help you identify and build new skills that can improve your employment opportunities.)